Beastrock/8_vk_friends_online/README.md

                 friends_online_list.append(friend)
         return friends_online_list

-This script is written in a second way because friends.get() online allows to order the friends list by name.
-It is more convenient, but it is slower and a bit longer.
-As it aren't any additional conditions at the task I have choosen the second way.
+As it aren't any additional conditions at the task it was choosen to write it in a second way.